bahp/django-protondx/docs/modules/history/design_history.rst

 Country, region, county and postcode fields are added to the ``Testing_centre`` model.
 These were removed earlier on as they were no longer needed to obtain statistics.
 They were added back to support searching by these geographical areas in the table.
-They do, however, not need to be entered manually when data is uploaded.
-Reverse-geocoding is used to obtain all of this information.
-Reverse geocoding is done using locally stored data (:ref:`geographical-data`) for the country, region and county, and using the `Postcodes.io <http://api.postcodes.io/>`_ for the postcodes.
+They have to be entered manually at upload time.

 General patient information (name, date of birth, age, gender...) is now in the detailed analysis page.
 A table with all of the patients diagnostic tests was also added.